sourcehut-mirrors/chawan/doc/protocols.md

 Chawan's gemini adapter (in `adapter/protocol/gmifetch.c`) is a C program.
 It requires OpenSSL to work.

-Currently, it still has some limitations:
+It still has some limitations:

 * It does not support proxies yet.
 * It does not support sites that require private key authentication.